iarna/fetch-fic/README.md

   and you pic the ones that are actually chapters.)
 * Links between chapters are kept and become links within the ebook itself.
 * External links to other supported sites will be added automatically as appendices and the links updated to stay in the ebook.
+Or don't!
+* Optionally add chapter headers!
 * Content is aggressively cleaned for broad compatibility and for quality of display in ereards.
   * Spoiler boxes are styled as boxes w/o the "Spoiler" button.